fr4gstar/TripAdvisor-Crawler/README.md

 # TripAdvisor-Crawler

-This repository holds the TypeScript source code of the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html), the foundation for most of the documentation samples and potentially a good starting point for your application.

-It's been extended with testing support so you can start writing tests immediately.

 ## Conditions to match until 02/05/17
 Ziel: Lauffähiger und benutzerfreundlicher Prototyp mit dem erfolgreichen Crawlen und Speichern eines/mehrerer Hotels in eine MySQL-Datenbank.